2 months Traveling in Ecuador

 I understand that if you are over 65, airfare is half price and buses cost $0.12/pp.

 While we are not ready to relocate, it is an option for those on a limited retirement budget.
 I will be happy to answer your questions about it.

 We even experienced the healthcare system, both on this trip and our trip 4 years ago.
-We were impressed with the quality of care, and low cost!
+Ecuador provides impressive quality of care, and low cost!
 I had a bicep injury, which healed in 1 week with the care that was recommended.
 The whole thing was quite inexpensive for X-rays, MRI, 2 doctor’s visits and 7 Physical Therapy sessions (no exercise, just treatment modalities); it was under $500 without insurance, and our insurance will cover most of it.